 Easily subverted in the Empires games, where your generals can get competent at taking down the entire enemy army if you command them well and give them good equipment.
 With a good weapon and decent command, your generals can do everything to the point you can sit back in the main camp while they do all the dirty work.
 Hope you've got time though, as AI-controlled officers will follow a set path and they're not the fastest slayers out there.

-Made eaiser from 6 Empires onwards by allowing the player to give his officers orders.
+Made easier from 6 Empires onward by allowing the player to give his officers orders.
 If commanded well and the morale is on your side, your officers can knock over enemy bases like dominoes.
 7 even gives you a trophy for winning a battle purely relying on your allies.

 Also subverted in 4.
 While almost all levels can be won by defeating the commander, you can also win in most levels by helping the rest of your allies and all of them rush him, causing him to run.
 However, and the game subtly points this out, Lu Bu will not retreat, no matter how badly it looks for him.